Assess post-void residual: required, but single elevated PVR is not reliable

 UDS: not required if obvious SUI, optional for non-index patients

-Definitely needs further workup if: unclear diagnosis, unable to demonstrate SUI, concern for neurogenic LUTS, abnormal UA (hematuria/pyuria), urge predominant MUI, elevated PVR, high grade PVR (3-4), significant voiding dysfunction
+Indications for further workup: unclear diagnosis, unable to demonstrate SUI, concern for neurogenic LUTS, abnormal UA (hematuria/pyuria), urge predominant MUI, elevated PVR, high grade PVR (3-4), significant voiding dysfunction

-May need further workup if: OAB symptoms, prior failed surgery, prior prolapse surgery
+Potential indications for further workup: OAB symptoms, prior failed surgery, prior prolapse surgery

 Index vs Non-Index